Winery Branding: The Complete Guide to Developing a Distinct Wine Brand

-Scientists served the audience a low-priced wine but told them it was an expensive brand.
-However, after tasting it, most said it had more flavor and preferred it over other samples.
+A group of researchers put this theory to the test.
+They served a low-priced wine to a group of regular wine drinkers but told them it was an expensive brand.
+After tasting the wine, most said it had more flavor than other samples.

-To solidify their theory, researchers served a high-priced wine.
-But this time, they told the audience it was a cheaper brand.
-As expected, the test group said they preferred the “more expensive” wine.
+Researchers then served a high-priced wine but told the audience they were drinking a cheaper brand.
+As expected, the test group preferred the “more expensive” wine instead.

 What Is a Customer Experience?